 Tip-Tail Response: The Re:Flex tech is pretty good and offers something different than most bindings out there.
 The newer Re:Flex is better than this but it’s still not bad.

-Adjustability: Nothing touches this binding except for the P1, Triad, Cartel and C60.
-Get it every high end Burton binding owns the adjustability category.
-When you adjust the high back to your back side rail on your snowboard it has the best set up over any binding.
-Most have 3 holes but this has a sliding track so its very easy to adjust and lines up perfect.
+Adjustability: Nothing touches this binding except for the P1, Triad, Cartel, and C60.
+Get it every high-end Burton binding owns the adjustability category.
+When you adjust the high back to your backside rail on your snowboard it has the best set up over any binding.
+Most have 3 holes but this has a sliding track so it is very easy to adjust and lines up perfect.
 Most adjustments are toolless but keep a screwdriver around to get everything dialed.

 Boot Support: This right on the border of Locked in and Firm.
 That ankle strap is great and it really keeps you in place.
 The softer

 Shock Absorption: The Co2’s deal with chatter and high speed very well.
-The heel cup and now for 2011 the toe is all padding and gel with a rubber like bottom that connects to the base.
-Its new and incredibly smart for landing big jumps or riding at high speed.
+The heel cup and now for 2011 the toe is all padding and gel with a rubber-like bottom that connects to the base.
+It is new and incredibly smart for landing big jumps or riding at high speed.